The Macroeconomic Effects of Global Supply Chain Shocks

 Abstract

-This paper establishes global supply chain shocks as key drivers of business cycle fluctuations, introducing a novel identification strategy based on the narrative analysis of price surcharges from the three largest container shipping companies.
+This paper provides evidence that global supply chain shocks are key drivers of business cycle fluctuations, introducing a novel identification strategy based on a narrative analysis of price surcharges from the three largest container shipping companies.
 Negative shocks cause a persistent rise in consumer prices and a prolonged decline in economic activity.
-The response is broad-based.
 Sectoral impacts vary with exposure to global supply chains, measured by the share of inputs sourced from abroad.
 Spillovers extend to non-tradable sectors.
-These shocks accounted for up to 51 percent of the post-pandemic inflation.
-If there had been only global supply chain shocks with no monetary or fiscal stimulus, recovery would have been delayed by 18 months.
-Global supply chain shocks explain 35 percent of the long-run variance of consumer prices and 24 percent of industrial production over the business cycle.
+These shocks accounted for up to 45% of the post-pandemic inflation.
+Without monetary or fiscal stimulus, recovery would have taken 18 months longer.